nicokaiser/rpi-audio-receiver/README.md

 A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay 1, and Spotify Connect.

-## ⚠️ A note on Raspberry Pi OS 10 (Legacy)

-The current version of Raspberry Pi OS (2022-01-28) is based on Debian 11 (Bullseye).
-This version does not contain the BlueALSA package (`bluealsa`) anymore.
-This repository now uses PulseAudio instead of ALSA.
-This may or may not work on slower devices like Raspberry Pi 1 and Raspberry Pi Zero.

-For these devices, you might want to try [HiFiBerryOS](https://github.com/hifiberry/hifiberry-os/) for similar functionality or stick with the `debian-10` branch, which works with the "Raspberry Pi OS (Legacy)".

 ## Features

 Devices like phones, tablets and computers can play audio via this receiver.